-The Highland Council works with VisitScotland and local tourism organisations and forums to continue to promote Gaelic as a mechanism for attracting tourism and enhancing the visitor experience.
+3 Current practice The Highland Council works with VisitScotland and local tourism organisations and forums to continue to promote

-Promote the economic benefits of Gaelic to the local business sector.

-2026 and yearly thereafter throughout the lifetime of The Highland Council GLP 2024-2029 Responsibility The Gaelic Team
+Gaelic as a mechanism for attracting tourism and enhancing the visitor experience.
+Actions required Promote the economic benefits of Gaelic to the local business sector.
+Target date 2026 and yearly thereafter throughout the lifetime of The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-A Current practice

-Work with relevant agencies and partners to develop a Creative Industries (Arts) Economic Impact Study.
+4 Current practice This is a new initiative.
+Actions required Work with relevant agencies and partners to develop a Creative Industries (Arts) Economic Impact Study.
 This action links to the Media, Arts, Culture and Heritage theme.

+Target date 2026-29

-Responsibility The Gaelic Team, Economic Team Target date
+Responsibility The Gaelic Team

-Committee.
+Economic Team

+5

-S Current practice
+Current practice This is a new initiative.

-Take forward the outcomes of the

-Creative Industries (Arts) Economic

-Impact Study in action 4 to the Gaelic
+Actions required Take forward the outcomes of the Creative Industries (Arts) Economic Impact Study in action 4 to the Gaelic Committee.

+Target date 2026-29

+Responsibility The Gaelic Team

+6

+Current practice This is a new initiative.

-Create an online Gaelic resource for the business community, to highlight the economic benefits of using Gaelic to create a sense of place within the Highland area.
+Actions required Create an online Gaelic resource for the business community, to highlight the economic benefits of using Gaelic to create a sense of place within the Highland area.

+Target date 2026

+Responsibility The Gaelic Team IT Team

+Web Team

-The Gaelic Team, IT Team, Web Team, Economic Development and Regeneration Team
+Economic Development and Regeneration Team

-The Council regularly liaises with Ainmean-Àite na h-Alba (AÀA), to ensure correct and authoritative forms of Gaelic place-names are used across all signage and documents.
+7 Current practice The Council regularly liaises with Ainmean-Àite na h-Alba (AÀA), to ensure correct and authoritative forms of Gaelic place-names are used across all signage and documents.
 We continue to promote the economic benefits of implementing The Highland Council's bilingual policy, which includes the use of bilingual signage.

-Work with AÀA to promote the economic benefits of Gaelic place-names and signage.
+Actions required Work with AÀA to promote the economic benefits of Gaelic place-names and signage.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-Yearly throughout

-GLP 2024-2029